 How CLEVERLY Aishwarya Rai Bachchan & Salman Khan IGNORED Each Other At Subhash Ghai’s Party!

-It seems Salman Khan and Aishwarya Rai Bachchan will never let the bygones be bygones and they have their own reason to do so!
-While, the most of the time, it's their PRs job to make sure that the duo doesn't end up crossing each other's paths at any event, recently, they just couldn't avoid being under one roof.
-It all happened when they attended the birthday bash of director Subhash Ghai and here's how the duo ignored each other..
+It seems Salman Khan and Aishwarya Rai Bachchan will never let the bygones be bygones and they have their own reasons to do so!
+While the most of the time, it's their PRs job to make sure that the duo doesn't end up crossing each other's paths at any event, recently, they just couldn't avoid being under one roof.
+It all happened when they attended the birthday bash of director Subhash Ghai and here's how the duo ignored each other.

 India Today quoted a source as saying, "The duo chose separate exits and entries while coming and leaving the party.
 Not just that, the duo even made sure not to come across or face each other throughout the event."